RimuEirnarn/sqlite_database/docs/SimpleGuide.md

 ### What is SQLite?

 SQLite is a small and fast database engine that stores all data in a single file.
 It is widely used in applications where a full-fledged database server is unnecessary.

+### SQLite Database

+This library itself is intended to help around your life from having to write SQL statements unless in specific cases.
+For now, implemented API is Table API which is what is this documentation will show to you.

 ### Installation